aitorls/DVRP-PFPTW-instances/README.md

 # DVRP-FPTW-instances
-In this repostory there are the benchmark instances to test the DVRPFPTW.
+In this repository, there are benchmark instances to test the DVRPFPTW.

-## Dependecies
+## Dependencies
 Works with Python 3.8+ and only depends on numpy.

 ## Example usage

-To read the instances you must import numpy libary for python and following the next procedure:
+To read the instances you must import numpy library for Python and follow the next procedure:
 ```python
 import numpy as np